anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 # 1. Introduction
-In this Wiki page, we will see various concepts of Kafka distributed streams and how to test an Application built using Kafka.
-We will explore basic to high-level approaches for testing microservices applications built involving Kafka and Http.
+In this Wiki page, first we will discuss various concepts of Kafka distributed streams and then learn how to test an application built involving Kafka.
+We will explore basic to high-level approaches for testing microservices applications built involving Http and Kafka.
 Also, we will learn about the advantages of the declarative way of testing Kafka applications over the traditional/existing way of testing.

 We will learn how it enables us to keep the test-cases clean, readable, simple and elegant